Marc Routh: Other activities

-The awards he and his partners won for the new club include the MAC Board of Directors Award, The Nightlife Award, The June Briggs Award for Excellence in Destination Management, and The Concierge Choice Award for Nightlife.
+The awards he and his partners won for the new club include the Tony Award Honor For Excellence in the Theatre, the MAC Board of Directors Award, The Nightlife Award, The June Briggs Award for Excellence in Destination Management, and The Concierge Choice Award for Nightlife.
 In 2018 he and his partners were honored by New York Musical Festival for their contribution to musical theatre.

 With partner Simone Genatt he formed Broadway Asia Company in 1992, Broadway Asia International in 2009 and Broadway International in 2014.
 Broadway Asia Company is a booking and licensing agency which represents select Broadway productions as well as the Rodgers and Hammerstein catalogue.
-Producing credits include the North American tours of the Vietnamese Water Puppets and Cookin’, as well as productions of Stomp, Swing, Smokey Joe's Cafe, Hairspray, Cinderella starring Lea Salonga, The King and I, 42nd Street, SpongeBob SquarePants, An American in Paris, The Producers in Asia and the ground-breaking Mandarin language production of I Love You, You're Perfect, Now Change which premiered in Shanghai, toured China, and the Chinese cast performed in repertory with the New York cast in the original off-Broadway production at the Westside Theatre.
+Producing credits include the North American tours of the Vietnamese Water Puppets and Cookin’, as well as productions of Stomp, Swing, Smokey Joe's Cafe, Hairspray, Cinderella starring Lea Salonga, The King and I, 42nd Street, SpongeBob SquarePants, An American in Paris, The Producers and The Sound of Music in Asia and the ground-breaking Mandarin language production of I Love You, You're Perfect, Now Change which premiered in Shanghai, toured China, and the Chinese cast performed in repertory with the New York cast in the original off-Broadway production at the Westside Theatre.
 The Creature from the Black Lagoon is a new musical which premiered at Universal Studios Hollywood.
-The musical Reel to Real, utilizing live performers and footage from the golden age of the Hollywood movies, premiered in Beijing and was most recently presented at the Edinburgh Fringe Festival.
-Routh and Genatt served as executive producers of the musical version of Jay Chou's The Secret, Neverland, the immersive Peter Pan experience, and China Goes Pop.
+The musical Reel to Real, utilizing live performers and footage from the golden age of the Hollywood movies, premiered in Beijing and was presented at the Edinburgh Fringe Festival.
+Routh and Genatt served as executive producers of the musical version of Jay Chou's The Secret, Neverland, the immersive Peter Pan experience, China Goes Pop, and Mamma Mia!
+The Party in Rotterdam.